 “I’m a former professional footballer, with over 18 years in the professional game, with Arsenal, Cheltenham, and in Hong Kong.
 I’m now Academy Manager at Cheltenham Town F.C., and also a BBC Radio and Press Association match summariser for Birmingham City , Reading , Cardiff , Oxford and Swindon.
 My job is to keep Aussie football fans in touch with the news and results from my side of the world”.

-Host of 'Racing Ahead' & 'The Thoroughbred'.
+Host of 'Racing Ahead', 'The Thoroughbred'.
+'Correct Weight' Co-host.
 International Racing Expert.